 One of the Legendary Swords of Justice, Terrakion is a a great choice to counter Moltres.
 As a Rock and Fighting type, it takes reduced damage from Fire and Rock type attacks and has no relevant weaknesses.
 Even though it is a Legendary Pokémon, it's been featured multiple times in multiple ways, so many players already have at least one powered up.
 If you're bringing Terrakion to this Raid, you'll want it to know Smack Down and Rock Slide.

 The pseudo-Legendary from Johto, Tyranitar is an excellent choice for this raid.
-It's readily available, having been featured in Raids, events, a Community Day, and as a Shadow Pokémon, and as one of the top attackers in the game, most players have a few powered up already.
+It's readily available, having been featured in raids, events, a Community Day, and as a Shadow Pokémon, and as one of the top attackers in the game, most players have a few powered up already.
 As a Rock and Dark type, Tyranitar takes reduced damage from Fire and Flying type attacks as well.
 Smack Down and Stone Edge are the moves you'll want your Tyranitar to know for this fight.

 Another excellent choice for this fight, Aerodactyl is a fossil Pokémon originally discovered in the Gen I Kanto region.
 Having been in the game since the start and featured in a number of events, most players have plenty of this prehistoric Rock and Flying type.
 As a Flying and Rock type, Aerodactyl takes reduced damage from Flying and Fire type attacks, but super effective damage from Rock type attacks.
 If you're bringing Aerodactyl to this Raid, you'll want it to know Rock Throw and Rock Slide.

-As one of the Legendary Forces of Nature from the Unova region, Incarnate forme Landorus seems like an odd pick for this Raid.
+As one of the Legendary Forces of Nature from the Unova region, Landorus (Incarnate) seems like an odd pick for this raid.
 He's a Ground and Flying type and so brings no weaknesses or resistances of note against Moltres.
 However, he has access to the Rock type attacks Rock Throw and Rock Slide.
-He's also been available in Raids a few times and as a Pokémon Go Battle League reward encounter, so you might already have one or two ready for this fight.
+He's also been available in raids a few times and as a Pokémon Go Battle League reward encounter, so you might already have one or two ready for this fight.